dataLanced/dataLanced.Github.io/Healthcare_Project.md

 ### Data Dictionary

 There are over 40 columns of data, so I will only go over the relevant ones that'll be most crucial to our data analysis for this project:
-- patient_nbr: An individual patient's identifier
+- `patient_nbr`: An individual patient's identifier
-- time_in_hospital: Number of days that a patient has spent in the hospital
+- `time_in_hospital`: Number of days that a patient has spent in the hospital
-- num_procedures: Number of procedures that a patient has had
+- `num_procedures`: Number of procedures that a patient has had
-- num_lab_procedures: Number of lab procedures that a patient has had
+- `num_lab_procedures`: Number of lab procedures that a patient has had
-- num_medications: Number of times that medications have been administered to a patient
+- `num_medications`: Number of times that medications have been administered to a patient

 Now let's get to our given tasks and our data analysis!